 Want to see some of the most extravagant holiday decorations this season?
 Make plans to stay at a local resort, inn, or destination hotel to witness awe-inspiring decorations that keep getting bigger and better with each year that passes.
 These 13 hotels deck out their lobbies in garland, towering Christmas trees, thousands of lights, and tons of unique decorations that draw countless visitors each year.

 Book an overnight getaway during your holiday travels and snap a few pictures, drink a specialty seasonal beverage, and take in the beautiful decorations set out in these exquisite hotel lobbies throughout Virginia.

 One of the most extravagant hotels in Virginia year round, it comes as no surprise that the Jefferson Hotel goes all out for the holidays.
 Hundreds of poinsettias, yards of garland and ribbon, thousands of twinkling lights and dozens of toy soldiers adorn the lobbies and dining areas of the hotel.
 The centerpiece of the holiday decorations is the beautifully decorated 31-foot Christmas tree located in the Rotunda lobby.
-Each year in the main lobby, the hotel displays a handcrafted gingerbread creation, and this year the theme is “Santa’s Sleigh”, with over 200 pounds of gingerbread, 250 pounds of royal icing, and more than 100 pounds of candy decorations.
+Each year in the main lobby, the hotel displays a handcrafted gingerbread creation made from over 200 pounds of gingerbread, 250 pounds of royal icing, and more than 100 pounds of candy decorations.